-With the release of Isle of Dogs, 48-year-old director Wes Anderson already has nine movies in his catalog since Dignan first developed his 75-year plan in 1996’s Bottle Rocket.
-No other director in that span has developed a more instantly recognizable style as Anderson: distinctive color palettes; elaborate, symmetrical sets; quirky supporting players; impossibly convoluted plots.
+With the release of The French Dispatch this week, director Wes Anderson already has ten movies in his catalog since Dignan first developed his 75-year plan in 1996’s Bottle Rocket.
+No other director in that span has developed a more instantly recognizable style as Anderson: Distinctive color palettes; elaborate, symmetrical sets; quirky supporting players; impossibly convoluted plots.
 And no one is better at blending melancholy and humor.
 There is real tragedy in these stories—and real passion—but neither hope nor sadness slows down Anderson’s wry wit.
 His characters are deeply flawed individuals, often with dysfunctional relationships and an absence of self-awareness.
 But they unfailingly capture our sympathies with charm and originality, whether kids, adults or stop-motion animals.

 His fans are as devoted as any other living filmmaker.
 I know people who’ve seen Bottle Rocket more than 100 times or have a tattoo of Max Fischer riding on his Yankee Racer.
 And I’m no exception—I can’t think of another director whose every movie I have and will continue to see multiple times.
 But ranking those films is difficult.
 Even among the Paste Movies staff, there’s no real agreement about which of these is the best.
 So the following ranking relies mostly on personal preference, and I can’t promise it won’t keep changing over time as I routinely rewatch his catalog.

 So here is a snapshot of every Wes Anderson movie, ranked worst to best: